 If the survey is to be anonymous, allow a response mechanism that facilitates this.
 Whether that be an external consultant who will not consider individual’s names to be relevant or a post box.

 6. Compiling survey results

 Keep track of data that has already been entered and when all the responses are back, double check for accuracy in data entry.

-Store the data in a structured way to enable you, and others, to access the information both now and at a later date and transform the data into variables that makes it easier to carry out statistical analysis.
-For example, length of service that ranges from Less, than 12 months, Between 12 months and 3 years etc. rather than discrete numbers, or create a scale total that summarises responses to a set of questions.
+Store the data in a structured way to enable you, and others, to access the information both now and at a later date.
+Transform the data into variables that makes it easier to carry out the statistical analysis.
+For example, length of service that ranges from Less, than 12 months, Between 12 months and 3 years etc. Rather than discrete numbers, or create a scaled total that summarises responses to a set of questions.